The desk of

 • Do your hobby, but do it differently — for me this meant playing football but focusing on having fun, by playing a different position, or trying things you wouldn't normally do.

-• Listening to the radio (thanks NTS 👌) instead of Spotify — means music becomes a journey
+• Listening to the radio (thanks NTS 👌) instead of Spotify — means music becomes a journey and not routine

 • In work, I've consciously made space to experiment and try new things — this week it's been getting to grips with AI prototyping tools (more on this in another article)